Modules, Connectivity

 Older EV charging stations or those using off-the-shelf products may not have the latest vulnerability patches or security enhancements.
 Not having these updates gives backdoor access to hackers.

 For example, a hacker can gain unauthorized use of the charger without paying.
-They can also get access to credit card transaction data.
+They can also access credit card transaction data.
+It’s crucial for EV charging providers to have industrial-grade enhanced security to prevent cyberattacks.

 Enhanced security includes operations like: